-Nearly everthing I used to build these was bought on Ebay or at Digikey.
-There is no advantage to using any but the smallest, lowest voltage/wattage components.
-I try to use tight tolerance components (i.e., 1% 1/8 watt resistors).
+Try to use tight tolerance components (i.e., 1% 1/8 watt resistors).
 They are usually no more expensive and give some piece of mind when field temperatures are in the extremes.

-The 5ml plastic sample containers I use for thread-trailing have a small hole drilled in them for the thread to run out of.
+The 5ml plastic sample containers used for thread-trailing have a small hole drilled in them for the thread to run out of.
 This hole is used for the antenna also.
 It needs to be TINY to keep the rain out.
 It is a pain getting the thread through a tiny hole, but more of a pain to deal with a wet transmitter. (hint: carry a needle threader when thread trailing)

-I inspect and dry the battery and remove moisture inside the plastic container on every turtle location.
+Inspect and dry the battery and remove moisture inside the plastic container on every turtle location.
 (This goes for thread trailing also)

-Approximate size of the brass battery contact.
+Photo shows the approximate size of the brass or copper battery contact.